LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    :- end_object.

-The predicate :ref:`methods_phrase_2` called in the definition of predicate ``parse/2`` above is a Logtalk built-in method, similar to the predicate with the same name found on most Prolog compilers that support definite clause grammars.
-After compiling and loading this object, we can test the grammar rules with calls such as the following one:
+After compiling and loading this object, we can test the grammar rules using the ``parse/2`` message:

 .. code-block:: text